How to Create an Effective Plan for Penetration Testing Reports

 Here’s what you need to know – grab your pen(test)!

-An effective penetration report
+An effective penetration testing report

 First, let’s look at the goal: The report outlines the problems and how to solve them.
 Your organization has just undergone the mother of all security drills – but you don’t do drills simply because you need the practice (although practice doesn’t hurt).

-• Highlight the specific aims your organization had for the pentest
+• Highlight the specific aims your organization had for the pen test

 After you’ve documented and pinpointed the actual pen test’s overall purpose, process, and impact, you can proceed with your actual pen test with your chosen pen tester.

-Executive summary
+1. Executive summary

 Each pentest report should include an executive summary.
 The purpose of the summary is to provide non-technical readers with an overview and high-level view of the overall findings, vulnerabilities, and their impact.
 Ultimately, leadership should be able to understand the practical importance and implications of the pentest and the critical security concerns it exposes and addresses without having to keep a search tab open to understand and decipher the language used.
 Therefore, this summary should touch on all the most essential elements relevant to the vulnerability, risks, and business impact without deep diving into the technical details.

-Security issues
+2. Security issues

 After the risk exposure for the tested assets are outlined, the official assessment takes place and any security issues are identified.